koendv/t12-958/README.md

 #### DS18B20 on pcb

 If you do not wish to modify the soldering iron handle, you can simply connect a DS18B20 to the pcb pin header.
-The pin header already has ground and 3.3V for the pull-up resistor.
+The pin header has ground and 3.3V for the pull-up resistor.

 ## Downloading firmware